Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* _authenticationState_ value indicating authentication state for the user and contains one of the following `VisitorID.AuthenticationState` values:
+* _authenticationState (AuthenticationState)_ value indicating authentication state for the user and contains one of the following [`VisitorID.AuthenticationState`](identity-api-reference#xamarin-visitoridauthenticationstate) values.
-  * `VisitorID.AuthenticationState.Authenticated`
-  * `VisitorID.AuthenticationState.Unknown`
-  * `VisitorID.AuthenticationState.LoggedOut`

 **iOS Example**